 3. Lack of Light Contrast Makes it Difficult to See

 When the fog drops down and the world is covered in snow and ice (whiteout conditions), the lack of contrast between ground and sky makes it increasingly difficult to relate your map to what you can see in the world around you.
 Most three-season hikers don’t realize how important good visibility and light contrast are for determining distance or slope angles until they hike in winter when the world around you is mostly white.

 4. Forested Trails Become Impassable Due to Snow Depth

-Forested trails which are easy to walk on in three season conditions, can become impassable when there’s six feet of snow on the ground.
+Forested trails that are easy to walk on in three-season conditions, can become impassable when there’s six feet of snow on the ground.
 Instead of passing effortlessly below tree branches, you have walk in them, wreaking havoc on your gear, and slowing down your forward progress.
 The solution isn’t much better.
-You need to walk around them off-trail, or pick a different route, one that’s been trampled down by other hikers, so you can pass under the tree branches as usual.
+You need to walk around them off-trail or pick a different route, one that’s been trampled down by other hikers, so you can pass under the tree branches as usual.